Do you know the science-power behind simple exercise?

 Please avoid at all costs: donuts, pizza, burgers, and potato chips.

-Run, run, and run fast.
+We have to run, run, and run fast.

-One thing is certain that some illnesses are inevitable, not everything in our life can be controlled, but we can do a lot to prevent chronic illnesses from developing, and thus enjoying a greater age in good health like what Jacob is having.
+One thing is certain that some illnesses are inevitable, not everything in our life can be controlled, but we can do a lot to prevent chronic illnesses from developing, and thus enjoying a longer age in good health like what Jacob is having.

 For this goal to achieve, in my view, we need two things.